Who We Are

 • B.S.
 Environmental Science and Ecological Restoration, Humboldt State University

-Isaac has 7+ years of experience in environmental resource planning and conservation.
+Isaac has nearly 10 years of experience in environmental resource planning and conservation.
 He has worked with both local governments and private parties to draft ordinances, conduct feasibility studies, optimize property taxes, and make actionable plans.

 Isaac has also coordinated land annexations and acquisitions, including a +20,000-acre carbon offset project in the Olympic Rainforest.
 His special skills include GIS mapping and engaging diverse stakeholders.
 Isaac loves the outdoors and is always ready to provide a literal boots-on-the-ground perspective.